Lola-Stankovic/opmon/docs/Instructions-for-DAQ-module-users.md

 ## Dynamic structures

-The structures generated using the `opmon` schema cannot contain dynamic structures.
+The structures generated using the `opmonlib` schema cannot contain dynamic structures, i.e. sequences and maps are not allowed.
-The idea being that dynamic information breaks the logic of the monitoring, i.e. it breaks the link between the source of information (`source_id`) and the information itself.
+The idea being that dynamic information breaks the logic of the monitoring: it breaks the link between the source of information (`source_id`) and the information itself.

 In order to preserve the structure of the `opmon` information and to publish dynamic information, a module needs to publish sub-component monitoring information and attach it to its parent.
 This is done creating a generic `InfoCollector` object that can be populated with a static schema content and then adding the `InfoCollector` object to the parent.
 Pseudo code is: